 - Non-profit sector candidates, on the space provided on the application form, please indicate if you are applying for a scholarship.
 (See Financing Options for additional information.)

 * Candidates without undergraduate degrees, but with substantial managerial experience are encouraged to apply, as exceptional candidates may be admitted to the program.
-They need to send their last transcript available.
+They need to send their last transcript available as well as their test score – We accept the GMAT, Tage Mage and Executive Assessment .

 Please send your application documents to the following address: